iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > The map makes less sense since they started using cases per million when everywhere else does it per100,000.
 It also appears data for Wales is at least a fortnight behind.<br> :date: __2021-02-05 01:08:37__

-> The app has begun erroring since yesterday (28th Jan 2021).
-It loads, the screen with 'report today, even if you're well' appears for a split second before the whole screen goes white and stays that way.
-It's now unusable and this is day two of not being able to log.<br> :date: __2021-01-29 11:47:20__

-> Unfortunately when I tried to insert a password my phone's keyboard covered the box I was meant to write it in!
-An elementary design error which rendered the app useless.
-I'm surprised this hasn't been fixed.<br> :date: __2021-01-27 17:23:40__

-> I installed it 3 weeks ago, and to begin with it worked fine.
-Then it asked me to log in with my password and email for the first time.
-I was unable to do that because on my phone - a Samsung Galaxy A10 - as soon as I begin to type, the keyboard covers the place where the password has to go!
-It was also telling me my password wasn't recognised although I am certain it was the one I submitted.
-I tried the Force Stop recommended but it made no difference. finally I uninstalled the app.
-I have tried now to reinstall it but I guess I will still have the same problem.
-I'd be really grateful if anyone can help.
-It 's a great idea, but the app needs to be reliable.
-I am disappointed not to be able to participate.<br> :date: __2021-01-23 22:54:01__

 #### 1-star reviews